 Chysauster iron age settlement

-Then came the iron age or Celtic period between roughly 800 BCE and, in Cornwall, CE 100-200.
-Iron age people were roughly the same people as before, but society and culture changed radically.
+Then came the iron age or Celtic period between around 800 BCE and, in Cornwall, CE 200.
+Iron age people were roughly the same people as before, but society and culture had changed radically.
 The building of ancient sites changed too: hilltop camps ('hillforts'), rounds (lowland enclosures), settlements, fogous, cliff castles and holy wells became important.

 Though well rooted in all that had happened beforehand, the Celtic/iron age period brought a cultural upswing from around 500 BCE onward - around the same time as the rise of classical Greece.
 Iron age people were nature-lovers in a different way to bronze age people.
 They weren't great temple builders or geoengineering nerds as the bronzies - they preferred natural features such as springs, great trees, glades and hilltops.
 Though writing was available to them, they wrote nothing down.